Lucrehulk/rust-cf-turnstile-bypass/README.md

 I would recommend a few browser extensions to maximize solving potential:
 1. A per-window, advanced browser proxy extension that allows fine-grained control over browser level proxies.
 A good example of this is FoxyProxy.
 A system that can rotate a proxy list upon window reload is most important to be compatible for multi-proxy solving with this architecture.
-2. A WebRTC api spoofer or blocker.
+2. A WebRTC API spoofer or blocker.
 WebRTC can leak your real IP if not careful, so getting a good extension to block this is critical.
 3. An advanced user-agent spoofer.
 This one isn't all that necessary, but if you're looking to maximize anonymity then you'll likely want one of these.

 ---